ShaikRukhiya/V-Secure-Cipher/README.md

 # V-Secure Cipher 🔐

 ## Project Overview
-This project is developed as part of the **Cryptography & Cybersecurity Open Elective**.

 The objective of this project is to design and implement a custom cryptographic algorithm called **V-Secure Cipher** that performs encryption and decryption using multiple security layers.